 Summer is undoubtedly a time of year when the average family tends to loosen the reigns on their finances and go on a bit of a splurge.
 Now that it’s over, it’s an ideal time to look at where you stand and make some decisions.

 Why it’s worth the effort

 Fortune Magazine reports that two out of three Americans literally lose sleep over their finances.
-What’s more, money has been reported in the UK as the #1 cause for relationship problems.
+What’s more, it has been reported in the UK that money is the #1 cause for relationship problems.
 Whether or not you’ve acknowledged it before, you could be sitting, even unknowingly, in one of those camps.
-Living pay check to pay check is not a comfortable situation (and may turn out to be downright dangerous in the event of major unexpected expenses!) and is limiting your happiness.
+Living pay cheque to pay cheque is not a comfortable situation (and may turn out to be downright dangerous in the event of major unexpected expenses!), not to mention limiting your happiness.
 Having the right attitude towards financial assessment is key.
 Chances are, if you only think of getting your finances under control as just about curbing your spending, you might be likely to adopt the perilous head-in-the-sand posture.
 However, thinking of it as a way to allow you to have more money to spend on things you really enjoy will motivate you to make the necessary changes.

 1. Determine where you’d like to be